Your Best Medicine Begins with Awareness

 The Siteman Cancer Center at Barnes-Jewish St. Peters Hospital gives patients in St. Charles County access to cutting-edge cancer care.
 As the only National Cancer Institute (NCI) designated Comprehensive Cancer Center in Missouri, you will be treated by Washington University physicians who are at the top of their field.
 If you are seeking a second opinion related to your diagnosis or treatment plan, click Request an Appointment and a Siteman breast cancer specialist will contact you.

-Barnes-Jewish St. Peters Hospital provides free breast cancer screenings to Missouri women who meet certain age and income requirements through the Show Me Healthy Women program.
+Barnes-Jewish St. Peters Hospital provides free breast cancer screenings to Missouri women who meet certain age, income and insurance guidelines through the Show Me Healthy Women

-- Free mammograms (depending on age and risk factors)
+- Mammograms, depending on age and risk factors

 Women 50 to 64 or older (if not eligible for Medicare Part B) may be eligible for free:

 - Mammograms and diagnostic services

 Women 35 to 49 may be eligible for breast exams by a health care provider if there are no other services available and diagnostic services with breast screenings that are suspicious for cancer.